Excerpt from Reports:

 As most regions in the world, countries in Latin America and the Caribbean have had to face the transformational challenges and abrupt changes of conducting judicial hearings virtually.
 In this brief article, I will provide a snapshot of how the judicial systems in Bolivia, Paraguay and Peru have rapidly transformed themselves into virtual courts and adapted to a new reality almost no one had foreseen.
 What laws and protocols did they put in place in order to hold virtual court hearings right after their respective national lockdowns?
 How has the situation changed after national quarantines were suspended?
 Any trends or particularities observed? … Read More.

 List of top sources:

-Marcelo Rodríguez works as a research librarian in New York, NY.
-Prior to this position, he was the Research Librarian at the NAACP Legal Defense Fund and the Acquisitions Team Lead at Columbia Law School.
-In the past, he has also worked in different capacities at the Central Library of the European Commission in Brussels, Belgium; the International Criminal Court in The Hague, Netherlands; and the Law Library of Congress in Washington, D.C.
+Marcelo Rodríguez works as the Foreign, Comparative and International Law Librarian at the University of Arizona, James E. Rogers College of Law in Tucson, AZ.
+Prior to this position, he was the Research and Outreach Librarian at the U.S. Courts for the Second Circuit, and NAACP Legal Defense Fund.
+In the past, he has also worked at Columbia Law School as well as in different capacities at the Central Library of the European Commission in Brussels, Belgium; the International Criminal Court in The Hague, Netherlands; and the Law Library of Congress in Washington, D.C.
 Born in Puerto Rico, he speaks Spanish and French fluently as well as reading knowledge in Hebrew and German.